pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 for free, the DOI is quickly becoming a proprietary lock-in mechanism to keep publishers in control.

-I can understand why a publisher would jump on the DOI bandwagon: it gives them a proprietary advantage.
+I can understand why a publisher would jump on the DOI bandwagon: it offers a proprietary advantage.
 The DOI website [has whitepapers][doi whitepapers] praising the economic benefits of the DOI system for publishers that invest in it.
 But researchers have their own, different priorities, and need to understand the implications of their choices, and that there all alternatives,